Hillsborough County Public Schools: School board

 The board has the authority to hire and fire the superintendent, who oversees the day-to-day operation of the school system and reports to the board.
-Since March 2020, the superintendent has been Addison Davis, who was previously the superintendent of schools in Clay County in northern Florida.
+Since November 2023, the superintendent has been Van Ayres, who was previously Chief of Strategic Planning and Partnerships, and Deputy of Schools for Hillsborough County.
+He replaced Addison Davis, who resigned in June 2023.

-School Libraries
+School libraries

 Each school in the county has a Library/Media Center and a full-time, certified Media Specialist.
-The Media Specialist is responsible for creating and curating the school’s collection of online and physical books, periodicals, audio/visual materials, and maker space materials.
-Each school’s collection is their own and should reflect the community around the school and the needs of the students and teachers at that site.
+The Media Specialist is responsible for creating and curating the school's collection of online and physical books, periodicals, audio/visual materials, and maker space materials.
+Each school's collection is their own and should reflect the community around the school and the needs of the students and teachers at that site.
 Every library has a public-facing catalogue that allows the public to review all books in the library pursuant to Fl Senate Bill CS/HB 1467.

 The school libraries have three main programs each year: Poetry Jam at the Middle and High School Level, SLAM, Student Literacy & Media, Showcase for all levels, and the Storytelling Festival for Elementary levels.

 Poetry Jam is a coordination between the Hillsborough County Public Schools Library Media Services and the Arts in Education Department.
 Local Poets come to school libraries to host writing workshops with students who then participate in a school level Jam competition.
 At the high school level, the top three students get to advance to a district competition.

-SLAM Showcase is a celebration of reading based around the SSRYA Jr, Sunshine State Young Readers Award Junior, SSYRA, Sunshine State Young Readers Award, and Florida Teen Reads selected works each year.
+SLAM Showcase is a celebration of reading based around the SSYRA Jr, Sunshine State Young Readers Award Junior, SSYRA, Sunshine State Young Readers Award, and Florida Teen Reads selected works each year.
 Students interested in participating read one of the works for their age level and then create art based on the book, either 2D, 3D, or digital art.
 Each school then selects students from each category to attend a festival at the Tampa Convention Center where all the art is displayed and several authors of the works participate in a panel discussion with time for student questions and then book signings.

 The Storytelling Festival is put on by the Tampa-Hillsborough County Public Library and Hillsborough County Public School Libraries participates each year by bringing storytellers into elementary schools to host workshops for students.
 Students may then choose to sign up to participate in the storytelling festival and tell their own memorized piece.